CaitlinSwickard/Homework-wk1/readme.md

 - Clean up of all code formatting and semantic HTML.
 - Attached alt attributes to necessary photos.
 - Condensed css code by combining classes.
+- Fixed header links to location on page.

 ### Screen shots